FUSAR-KLIP: Towards Multimodal Foundation Models for Remote Sensing: Introduction

-The main contributions of this paper are summarized as follows: \begin{itemize}[leftmargin=1em, itemsep=2pt] \item \textbf{SAR-GEOVL-1M Dataset:} This dataset represents the first large-scale SAR image and text dataset with complete geographic information.
+The main contributions of this paper are summarized as follows: \begin{itemize}[leftmargin=1em, itemsep=2pt] \item \textbf{FUSAR-GEOVL-1M Dataset:} This dataset represents the first large-scale SAR image and text dataset with complete geographic information.
 It encompasses data from three types of SAR satellite platforms, 135 cities, and multi-scale typical scenes, including over 120,000 images and more than one million text descriptions.
 By addressing the absence of geographic attributes in SAR image interpretation research, this dataset fills a critical gap and provides a foundational data resource for SAR multimodal modeling research. \item \textbf{Text Generation Mechanism Guided by HCoT:} The paper designs the HCoT instruction system to simulate the human reasoning process, guiding the large language model to integrate multi-dimensional knowledge and generate structured semantic information.
-This approach establishes a new paradigm for SAR image text annotation that is independent of manual intervention, explainable, and scalable. \item \textbf{SAR-KnowLIP:} The first visual language foundational model for SAR is developed, combining contrast, matching, and reconstruction multi-task learning to establish a cross-modal representation space for vision-language collaboration.
-The SCIO optimization module is introduced to dynamically enhance text accuracy and improve cross-modal alignment quality through the "screen–filter–reconstruct" self-supervised closed-loop optimization mechanism. \item \textbf{Leading Multi-Task Generalization Capability:} In various typical downstream tasks, such as target classification, detection, land feature segmentation, image captioning, image-text retrieval, and visual question answering, SAR-KnowLIP demonstrates superior semantic understanding and cross-task generalization performance compared to existing RS multimodal models.
+This approach establishes a new paradigm for SAR image text annotation that is independent of manual intervention, explainable, and scalable. \item \textbf{FUSAR-KLIP (Knowledge-guided Language-Image Pre-training):} The first knowledge-guided visual language foundation model for SAR was constructed, combining contrast, matching, and reconstruction multi-task learning to establish a cross-modal representation space for vision-language collaboration.
+The SCIO optimization module is introduced to dynamically enhance text accuracy and improve cross-modal alignment quality through the "screen–filter–reconstruct" self-supervised closed-loop optimization mechanism. \item \textbf{Leading Multi-Task Generalization Capability:} In various typical downstream tasks, such as target classification, detection, land feature segmentation, image captioning, image-text retrieval, and visual question answering, FUSAR-KLIP demonstrates superior semantic understanding and cross-task generalization performance compared to existing remote sensing multimodal models.

 \end{itemize}